LordDemonos/Quarm.Guide/README.md

 The supported client includes a frame rate limiter not found in the original client.
 You can change foreground and background FPS limits (this gets put in automatically if absent) by editing these lines in your `eqclient.ini`:

 `[Options]
--MaxFPS=60 - This is the framerate you limit the foreground client window to.
+MaxFPS=60 - This is the framerate you limit the foreground client window to.
 If this is set too high, it may consume too many system resources.
 Typically 60 is a good number to start with and adjust if necessary.
-A setting of 0 disables the limit.
+A setting of 0 disables the limit.`

--MaxBGFPS=60 - This is the framerate you limit the background client windows to.
+`MaxBGFPS=60 - This is the framerate you limit the background client windows to.
 You don't want this too low, since it will affect autofollow ability.
 But, if you have it too high, it may consume too many system resources.
 60 is typically good.
-A setting of 0 disables the limit.
+A setting of 0 disables the limit.`

--MaxMouseLookFPS=60 - Allows you to set the mouselook FPS to help with mouselook slowness.
+`MaxMouseLookFPS=60 - Allows you to set the mouselook FPS to help with mouselook slowness.
 If your mouselook is too slow, try adjusting this to 60 or 45.
-A setting of 0 disables the limit.
+A setting of 0 disables the limit.`

--NoFPSLimiter=0 - Enables/disables the No FPS Limiter and likes to set itself to 1.
+`NoFPSLimiter=0 - Enables/disables the No FPS Limiter and likes to set itself to 1.
 For the smoothest experience, set this to 0.`

 The recommended frame rate for MaxMouseLookFPS is 60 (or 30) to avoid mouse look issues.
 It's 0 (unlimited FPS) by default.
 Very high frame rates will make mouse look less usable.
 However you can change these if desired.
 You may want a higher background FPS for better autofollowing.
 These features (among other fixes) are a part of the latest eqgame.dll you would have downloaded under the Obtaining the Client Section for Windows.
 [Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)